-- Hong Kong’s Property Market in Recent Years
+- Hong Kong’s Property Market in Previous Years

 - Why is Hong Kong property so expensive?

-- What can I expect from Hong Kong’s property market in 2020?
+- How will Hong Kong’s property market perform in 2021?

-- Is buying property in Hong Kong a good investment?
+- Is buying a property in Hong Kong a good investment?

 Colliers also reported that the supply of residential units increased by 12% in 2018 compared to 2017.
 The luxury residential rents increased by 4% in 2018.

 Nowadays, you can buy a 10-bedroom house in many European countries for the same price as a 28 square meter apartment in Hong Kong.
 Besides, the average price per square meter in Ho Chi Minh City is only 14% of that in Hong Kong.

 Looking at real price levels, the average price per square meter was around USD 22,507 in April 2019.
 That was almost twice as much as Singapore’s average of around USD 11,442.

 Prices have grown strongly for over a decade, except for a brief slump in 2016 due to the mortgage rate hike.
 We also saw price decreases during the second half of 2018 and 2019.
 The Centa-City Leading Index CCL shows the price increases from 1996 – August 2019, which speaks for itself.
 Continue reading Hong Kong Property Market Outlook 2021: A Complete Overview